-Find system cabinet with either the power supply fan or a secondary fan circulating air across the SEC cartridge's passive heat sink.
+Use a system case with either the power supply fan or a secondary fan circulating air across the SEC cartridge's passive heat sink.

-WARNING: Without sufficient air circulation the SEC cartridge may become heat and cause damage to both the SEC cartridge and motherboard.
+WARNING: Without sufficient air circulation the SEC cartridge may overheat and cause damage to both the SEC cartridge and the motherboard.

-You should check to see that you have the following 9 item.
-(Note: The pictures in the following pages will have the same item number next to them for your reference.
+You should check to see that you have the following 8 items.
+(NOTE: The images in the following pages will have the same item number next to them for your reference.